 Southern California based Arpana Dance Company (ADC) has had the honor of performing in the US, Europe and India under the guidance of Ramya Harishankar.
+Summer of 2013 took ADC to Germany and Croatia for performances and workshops.
 In December 2011, ADC travelled to Japan performing with Kinnara Taiko in Hiroshima, Kure and Nara raising over $20000 for Tsunami relief.

 Ganga….life as a river, the provocative post modern production premiered in '05 and was partly funded by a 'Creativity' grant from the National Endowment for the Arts and the 'Artist's support' program of the Fund for Folk Culture.
 It has since toured several venues in California, Nevada and Texas and also received grants from unknown Theatre, South Coast Repertory and the Treasures Award from the California Society for Traditional Music and the LA County Department of Cultural Affairs.